tango-controls/pytango/doc/howto.rst

 "en caliente".
 This means that you can create a command in your "management device" of a device server that creates devices of (possibly) several other tango classes.
 There are two ways to create a new device which are described below.

+Tango imposes a limitation: the tango class(es) of the device(s) that is(are) to be created must have been registered before the server starts.
+If you use the high level API, the tango class(es) must be listed in the call to :func:`~PyTango.server.run`.
+If you use the lower level server API, it must be done using individual calls to :meth:`~PyTango.Util.add_class`.

 Dynamic device from a known tango class name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~